BOJ stands pat, upbeat on economy despite expected second-quarter contraction

 "Exports and output are picking up, albeit with some fluctuations," it said, keeping its assessment unchanged from last month.

+Markets are focussing on how BOJ Governor Haruhiko Kuroda will reconcile his optimism on the economic outlook with signs of weakness in overseas demand and household spending.

 Many analysts expect gross domestic product data, due out on Aug.
-17, to show Japan's economy shrank in the second quarter on soft exports and weak household spending.
+17, to show Japan's economy shrank in the second quarter.

 While growth is expected to rebound in the current quarter, some analysts warn that sluggish demand in China and tame wage growth at home will keep any pick-up modest.

-Kuroda acknowledged that China and other emerging market economies were slowing.
-But he clung to the view that overseas demand will pick up as strength in advanced economies broadens out.
+At his news conference at 3:30 p.m.
+(0630 GMT), Kuroda is likely to repeat his view of a tightening job market and rising corporate revenues pushing up wages and capital expenditure, helping Japan hit the 2 percent inflation target by around September next year.

-The BOJ's rosy forecast is, however, increasingly at odds with economists, who say there is very little chance of it meeting that inflation target so quickly.
+But the BOJ's rosy forecast is increasingly at odds with economists, who say there is very little chance of meeting that inflation target so quickly.

+"If the economy does contract in April-June, the BOJ thinks this would be temporary.
+However, if you start the fiscal year with a contraction, this makes it more difficult to meet the BOJ's GDP forecasts for the entire fiscal year and makes the CPI forecast look more uncertain," said Shuji Tonouchi, senior fixed income strategist at Mitsubishi UFJ Morgan Stanley Securities.

 Concern about the BOJ's price target could grow after data earlier this week showed real wages fell in June at the fastest pace in seven months.